Creating Safe Spaces for Collective Healing

 Includes:

-BlackBox Studios owner, artsit and master craftsperson, Shane Baskin Hilton is an intergral part and our team as designer, builder, installer, and sponsor procurement.
+BlackBox Studios owner, artsit and master craftsperson, Shane Baskin Hilton is an intergral part of our team - as designer, builder, installer, and sponsor procurement.

 We are so grateful for her ongoing support.